-Benefit Description You pay Preventive care medications (cont.) • Dietary supplements not listed as a covered benefit, Vitamins (except prescription prenatal and Vitamin D for adults 65 and older as required by the Affordable Care Act), anabolic steroids, blood plasma product, irrigation solutions, nutrients and food supplements even if a physician prescribes or administers them OTC medications (except prescription medications due to health care reform).
-Contact the Plan at 800-447-4000 for a list.
+Benefit Description You pay Preventive care medications (cont.)
+Standard Basic Drugs to enhance athletic performance Experimental and investigational drugs not approved by the FDA Prescription drugs for weight loss • Drugs obtained at a non-Plan pharmacy; except for out- of-area emergencies • Dietary supplements not listed as a covered benefit, Vitamins (except prescription prenatal and Vitamin D for adults 65 and older as required by the Affordable Care Act), anabolic steroids, blood plasma product, irrigation solutions, nutrients and food supplements even if a physician prescribes or administers them OTC medications (except prescription medications due to health care reform).
+Contact the Plan at 844-863-6850 for a list.
 Fertility drugs (covered in Section 5(a) as a medical benefit).
 Nonprescription medications